DisCoTec/discotec.github.io/2021/tutorials.md

 <!-- <br/><br/> -->
 <!-- Tutorial slides [(all)]() and video presentations [(part xxx)]() -->
 <!-- <br/><br/> -->
+[Instructions to configure your system and download the tool](https://duncanatt.github.io/detecter/getting-started/preparation.html).
+You only need to install Erlang and download detectEr for this tutorial.

 [Companion tutorial paper](https://link.springer.com/chapter/10.1007/978-3-030-78089-0_14)
  <!-- and [Promo]() -->
 <br/><br/>